 Menus are essential items for any catering business, and you cannot do without them.
 The menu should be selective.
 Think quality over quantity here.

-Customers would much rather see a small range of well-cooked meals, made from high quality ingredients than 50 or 60 meals that are just OK.
+Customers would much rather see a small range of well-cooked meals, made from high-quality ingredients than 50 or 60 meals that are just OK.

 Also, the menu itself should be specifically branded for your establishment.
-Using cushioned menu displays looks old fashioned and dated.
+Using cushioned menu displays looks old-fashioned and dated.
 They can also look shabby and unclean, so get a custom menu printing service to do something more modern and streamlined.

 Not Knowing Your Margins

-It’s imperative that the person in charge is aware not only of the retail prices of the products but also the cost of the supplies that you need to make them.
-By estimating production costs, you can lose valuable profits because you’re not adding enough of a margin onto the final price.
+It’s imperative that the person in charge is aware not only of the retail prices of the products but also of the cost of the supplies that you need to make them.
+By estimating production costs, you can lose valuable profits because you’re not adding enough of a margin to the final price.

-Get the person that orders the ingredients to sit down with the person that sets the front of house prices, to make sure they correlate correctly.
+Get the person that orders the ingredients to sit down with the person that sets the front-of-house prices, to make sure they correlate correctly.

 Not Valuing Your Staff